Research Conversations: Ethics and Privacy in Research

 As part of the Research Conversations: Ethics Series 2021, a joint webinar of the UP Open University (UPOU) Institutional Research Ethics Committee (IREC) and Research Publications Committee (RPC) of the Office of the Vice Chancellor for Academic Affairs (OVCAA) was held on 12 April 2022 to discuss the conduction of ethical research that considers the privacy of its respondents and its insightful processes that a researcher may practice or consider.

-The resource speaker of the event was Dr. Peter Sy, Assistant Professor at the UP Diliman Department of Philosophy.
+The resource speaker of the event was Mr. Peter A. Sy, from the UP Diliman Department of Philosophy.
 Asst.
 Prof. Ria Valerie D. Cabanes, MAN RN, Chair of UPOU Institutional Research Ethics Committee and Assistant Professor and Program Development Associates for the Faculty of Management and Development Studies (FMDS), served as the moderator.

 Dr. Primo Garcia, Vice Chancellor of UPOU OVCAA and a professor under FMDS delivered a welcome message where he discussed how ethical considerations in research are important in order to protect the dignity, rights, and privacy of research participants, as well as increase the legitimacy of the research work.
 VCAA Garcia shared that in order to be serious about the claims towards research sustainability then “research participants shall be considered as co-creators of knowledge and not just mere sources of data.”
 Dr. Garcia also highlighted the importance of protecting the participants’ interests and rights in the process of research.